-Our research deals with the challenges of conserving built heritage while allowing changes to adapt historic buildings to contemporary uses.
-We also deal with the design of new buildings which can contribute to the conservation of our environment, learning both from traditional strategies and the latest technological innovations.
+The Architectural Design & Conservation Research Unit (ADCRU) deals with the challenges of properly conserving built heritage while allowing changes to adapt it to contemporary uses.
+We also deal with the design of new buildings which contribute to the conservation of our environment, learning from traditional strategies and the latest technological innovations.

 Our research involves working jointly with public and private sector professionals and academics, both locally and internationally.

 |Noemi Giovelli||New Conservation and Consolidation Methods for Sandstone to Avoid Replacement|

 |Diana Avramica||Innovative Technologies for Architectural Conservation|

 |Mohd Firrdhaus Bin Mohd Sahabuddin||Achieving Indoor Comfort, Air Quality and Energy Efficiency in High-Rise Residential Buildings|